 by Chef Deb Traylor

-Since today is Pi Day (3.14), I thought it might be the perfect time to share this sweet little early spring recipe for Honey Pie.
-There are so many things that make my heart beat with excitement about Ginger and Baker; everything from the restoration of the old Feeder’s Supply building, to the addition of two unique restaurants, to our own farm located just a few miles away.
+Since Pi Day (3.14) was this week, I thought it might be the perfect time to share this sweet little early spring recipe for Honey Pie.
+There are so many things that make my heart beat with excitement about Ginger and Baker; everything from the restoration of our old mill, to our two unique restaurants, our interactive Teaching Kitchen and our own farm located just a few miles away.
 And, as a food geek, one of the things that makes me happiest is the fact that we have ten beehives on that farm.

 Something everyone may not know is that Ginger is a beekeeper and has maintained her hives for many years.
 It’s a wonderful thing because bees are vital to the farm’s ecosystem.
 They help pollinate the many old and new fruit trees on the property, as well as the berry bushes and the vegetables we plant each spring and summer.
 While we’re not certified organic, we don’t spray anything that might harm our favorite resident pollinators.
 We have happy bees!
 In fact, they’re so happy that last year Ginger harvested 350 pounds of honey!

 I’m not sure anyone can visualize what 350 pounds of honey looks like, but if we were to use every drop of honey from last year’s harvest to make this particular Honey Pie… we would be able to make 622.22 pies.
-(Roughly everyone who “likes” us on Facebook would get a whole Honey Pie!
-And if you care to share, that would be 4,978 slices!)
+(And if you care to share, that would be 4,978 slices!)

-While we can’t share our honey with everyone (yet)… we would like to share our favorite Honey Pie recipe that we’ve adapted from The Four and Twenty Blackbirds Pie Book.
-It’s a sweet pie, but a dash of whiskey and few large flakes of sea salt help balance it for those of us who like things “less sweet”.
+While we can’t share this year’s honey yet… we would like to share our favorite Honey Pie recipe.
+It’s a sweet pie, but a dash of whiskey and few large flakes of sea salt help balance it for those of us who like things a little less sweet.
 And for those of you with a sweet tooth… you’re welcome!!